davisbuilds/qotd_v01/README.md

 - Click and drag the window to move it
 - Click the refresh button (↻) to get a new quote
-- Use the minimize/maximize/close buttons in the title bar
 - Press Escape to close the widget

 ## Development